camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Purpose
 Research Question: "Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?"

+# Definitions
+Progressive Overload is involves gradually increasing the weight, frequency, or intensity of your workouts over time to challenge your body and promote strength gains

 # Functionality
 I used excel to track my progress, an example of a given workout is below: <br>
 <img width="354" height="175" alt="image" src="https://github.com/user-attachments/assets/38104745-cb08-46f7-9fed-a682ead053da" />